UPCOMING CLASSEs, WORKSHOPS, and events

 LOGISTICS

 Class fee includes 20 lbs of our in-house clay and firing.
 You can purchase additional clay if you end up wanting more.
 Bring your own tools or buy a kit from our shop prior to class!
-Students will also need a few of their favorite small paintbrushes.
 Your class comes with 8 hours of open studio time.
 More details about open studio times and logistics during the first week of class.

 Wheel Throwing Level 1 : 8 WEEK CLASS